nagyist/ciao-transport-itk/README.md

 ## Modules

-To support the previously outlined layered system, this component is split into multiple sub-modules.
+To support the layered system outlined above, this component is split into multiple sub-modules.

 ### Libraries
 - [ciao-transport-itk](ciao-transport-itk) - Provides models of key ITK-level components (`Distribution Envelope`, `Infrastructure Response`, ...), and the base classes/routes required by transport CIPs to handle the ITK-level message flows.